DMouse123/localflow/ARCHITECTURE.md

 - Drop plugin in folder → app loads it automatically
 - No core code modification needed
 - Plugins can be shared/distributed
+- Plugins can expose themselves as tools for AI Orchestrator

 ### Plugin Directory Structure